 During the 2000 US presidential campaign, Republican nominee George W. Bush ran on the promise of letting “younger workers take a portion of their payroll taxes and put it in the marketplace.”
 Bush’s Social Security reform proposal won considerable public support, and some commentators gave it partial credit for Bush’s eventual victory over Democratic nominee Al Gore.
 On May 2, 2001, Bush appointed a commission to examine his proposed changes to Social Security, but his first term was dominated by responses to the 9/11 attacks.
 Bush again touted personal accounts in his successful 2004 reelection campaign.
 However, after he was reelected, Bush revised his plan and called for future retirees’ benefits to be reduced by about 40% to prevent the trust fund from becoming insolvent.
 He also refused to rule out a raise in taxes to support the program’s restructuring.
 Public support for the proposal dropped, the influential retirees’ organization AARP lobbied against the idea, and Democratic opposition in Congress intensified.
 By late 2005, the plan had stalled and public discussion about privatization remained relatively dormant for several years.

-Several 2016 Republican presidential candidates have expressed their support for privatizing Social Security with personal accounts, including Rand Paul, Mike Huckabee, Rick Perry, and Ted Cruz.
-However, the debate in Washington has focused on how to change Social Security’s revenue and benefit structure to avoid insolvency.
-Some former supporters of private accounts have shifted their positions to favor solutions including raising the retirement age, changing the Cost-of-Living Adjustment (COLA) formula, or cutting benefits.
-Other suggestions included removing the payroll tax cap on high earners, using the revenues to replenish the trust fund and increase the maximum benefit; introducing means-testing so that wealthy retirees would receive reduced or no benefits; and raising Social Security taxes.
+Several 2016 Republican presidential candidates expressed their support for privatizing Social Security with personal accounts, including Rand Paul, Mike Huckabee, Rick Perry, and Ted Cruz.
+However, the debate in Washington, DC, focused on how to change Social Security’s revenue and benefit structure to avoid insolvency.
+Some former supporters of private accounts shifted their positions to favor solutions including raising the retirement age, changing the Cost-of-Living Adjustment (COLA) formula, or cutting benefits.
+Other suggestions included removing the payroll tax cap on high earners, using the revenues to replenish the trust fund and increase the maximum benefit, introducing means-testing so that wealthy retirees would receive reduced or no benefits, and raising Social Security taxes.

 |People who view this page may also like:|